RAHA Board Members, Terms & Bios:

-Eric and his wife Megan have lived in Ridgefield for 13 years.
-They currently have three children (Fred, Lulu, and George), with two in Mites and one a Squirts.
+Eric and his wife Megan have lived in Ridgefield for 15 years.
+They currently have three children (Fred, Lulu, and George...a Peewee, Squirt and Mite.)

 Eric started playing hockey in Massachusetts at about six years old and played travel hockey on Cape Cod, trekking all over eastern Massachusetts.
 He often played on two or three teams per season, even playing in Lake Placid tournaments in the early years just after the 1980 US Olympic hockey Miracle on Ice.